 Labour law issues in the UAE are governed by Federal Law No. 8 of 1980 Regulating Labour Relations (as amended) (the "Labour Law").
 In addition, some other areas of Dubai such as the Dubai International Financial Centre as well as some of the free zones in the UAE, such as the Jebel Ali Free Zone have their own particular labour laws and regulations.

 The Labour Law is a widely drafted piece of legislation which contains provisions relating to all the main aspects of employment that you would expect.
 These include amongst others, matters relating to salaries, holidays, working hours, employment contracts, termination of employment contracts, end of service benefits and disciplinary matters.
-We will be focusing on some of the most topical aspects of the Labour Law in this newsletter.
+The UAE announced a new labour law in 2022.
+Click here to read about it!

 A particularly issue of late for M.A.C Davidson, has been clients (both employees and employers) requiring advice and clarification on their rights and obligations following the termination of employment.
 Specifically, the issue that tends to cause the most disputes is the question of what (if anything) the employee is entitled to following termination.
 To answer this question, we therefore need to look at the provisions in the Labour Law relating to termination and end of service benefits.
 The main points to consider can be summarized as follows: